summerwang/osc-hw-submission/README.md

 **Note**:

 The PI can also enforce deadline by simply changing the permission of the submission directory or renaming the submission directory at the deadline.

-One way is to use `at` command following the steps below:
+(Only works on Owens): One way is to use `at` command following the steps below:

 **Step 1**: use `at` command to specify the deadline: